 Wireless network connectivity is a wonderful thing.
 Can you imagine what life would be like if we had to connect our mobile devices via Ethernet every time we wanted to send an email, check a stock quote, or even browse our lovely forums?
 Calling that inconvenient would be a gross understatement.
 That said, there are still situations in which in which we must rely on wired connections in order to get online.

-Posted January 18, 2012 By: Will Verduzco
+Posted January 18, 2012 at 04:23 am by Will Verduzco